Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions. Common causes include:

 Comprehensive Investigation

-- Obtaining and analyzing the truck's electronic data recorder ("black box")
+- Obtaining and analyzing the truck's electronic data recorder ("black box").

-- Reviewing federal and state compliance records
+- Reviewing federal and state compliance records.

-- Examining driver qualifications, training, and history
+- Checking driver qualifications, training, and history.

-- Investigating the trucking company's safety record
+- Investigating the trucking company's safety record.

-- Working with accident reconstruction specialists
+- Working with accident reconstruction professionals.

 Building a Strong Case